 W3Techs announced that after many years of steady growth in market share, Nginx is now the most popular web server in the world, edging out Apache HTTP Server.

-In addition to, according to the W3Techs’ statistics, the top 3 web servers are Nginx (34.1%), Apache (33.2%), and Cloudflare Server (18.7%).
+In addition, according to the W3Techs’ statistics, the top 3 web servers are Nginx (34.1%), Apache (33.2%), and Cloudflare Server (18.7%).
 The Cloudflare Server at rank 3 is particularly interesting in that context, as it is derived from Nginx.

-Congratulations to Nginx to reaching this milestone.
-With so many websites and companies relying on its performance and stability, it certainly has become a very significant part of the internet infrastructure.
+Congratulations to Nginx for reaching this milestone.
+With so many websites and companies relying on Nginx performance and stability, it has become a significant part of the internet infrastructure.

 The History of Nginx

-Inspired by the design of Unix and other classic distributed systems, Igor developed an event‑driven architecture that is so lightweight, scalable, and powerful it’s still at the heart of Nginx today.
+Inspired by the design of Unix and other classic distributed systems, Igor developed an event‑driven architecture that is so lightweight, scalable, and powerful that it is still at the heart of Nginx today.

 Nginx is built to offer low memory usage and high concurrency.
 Rather than creating new processes for each web request, it uses an asynchronous, event-driven approach where requests are handled in a single thread.

-NGINX also is frequently placed between clients and a second web server, to serve as an SSL/TLS terminator or web accelerator.
+Furthermore, NGINX is frequently placed between clients and a second web server to serve as an SSL/TLS terminator or web accelerator.